Jerryjatweb/alx-pre_course/README.md

-My first readme, its, been interesting.
+My first readme, it's been an interesting experience.